 Museums in the 21st century have become complex, multipurpose organizations.
 This program is designed to meet their need for professionally trained employees.

 The M.A. program in Museum Professions prepares students for professional careers in museums and other cultural institutions through challenging coursework and concrete experience, melding the theoretical with the practical.
-Its curriculum is informed by the curriculum guidelines of the American Association of Museums and the International Council of Museums and aims at developing skills -- in such areas as professional museum work, research, technology, leadership, creative problem solving, and advocacy -- as well as values, including ethical and professional behavior, respect for cultural diversity, and appreciation of the value of museum traditions.
+Its curriculum is informed by guidelines of the American Association of Museums and the International Council of Museums and aims at developing skills -- in such areas as professional museum work, research, technology, leadership, creative problem solving, and advocacy -- as well as values, including ethical and professional behavior, respect for cultural diversity, and appreciation of the value of museum traditions.

 The faculty in our internationally recognized research and teaching programs are committed to guiding students to success.
 Seton Hall is a Catholic University where great thinkers do more than think.

 View all Communication and the Arts faculty »

 A dynamic community comprised of scholars, theorists, critics, and professionals, the Center for Graduate Studies provides students with dynamic and immersive learning experiences blending theory and practical components that permit students to recognize, test, and translate course material into academic, professional, and workplace settings.